samjones00/docs/docs/_documentation/Service-Complexity-and-DTO-Roles.md

 as-and-when you need to.
 But when you are re-using Data Models as DTOs they should still be maintained in the **ServiceModel** project (aka DTO .dll) which should contain **all the types** that your Service returns.
-DTOs should be logic and dependency-free so the only dependency the ServiceModel project references is the impl-free  `ServiceStack.Interfaces.dll` which as it's a PCL .dll, can be freely referenced from all [.NET Mobile and Desktop platforms](https://github.com/ServiceStackApps/HelloMobile).
+DTOs should be logic and dependency-free so the only dependency the ServiceModel project references is the impl-free  `ServiceStack.Interfaces.dll` which as it's a .NET v4.5 and .NET Standard 2.0 .dll, can be freely referenced from all
+[.NET Mobile and Desktop platforms](https://github.com/ServiceStackApps/HelloMobile).

 You want to ensure all types your Services return are in the DTO .dll since this, along with the base url of